aboutcoders/scheduler-bundle/README.md

 }
 ```

+__Note:__ Please note the `instanceof` check in this example.
+It is important to add this in case you are working with different schedule entities or in case you are using third party dependencies that defines schedule entities.

-This listener class finally needs to be registered within the service configuration.
+This listener class finally needs to be registered within the service container.

 ```xml
 <service id="acme_schedule_listener" class="Acme\ScheduleBundle\Listener\MyListener">